Midland, Texas: State and federal representation

 Midland is represented in the US Senate by John Cornyn and Ted Cruz and in the US House of Representatives by August Pfluger.
-Midland residents are represented in the Texas Senate by Republican Kel Seliger, District 31.
-Midland is represented in the Texas House of Representatives by Republican Tom Craddick, the former Speaker from District 82.
+Midland residents are represented in the Texas Senate by Republican Kevin Sparks, District 31.
+Midland has been represented in the Texas House of Representatives by Republican Tom Craddick, the former Speaker from District 82, since 1969.
+Craddick is the longest serving representative in the history of the Texas House and the longest serving incumbent state legislator in the United States.

-The Texas Department of Criminal Justice operates the headquarters of Parole Division Region V in Midland; the Midland District Parole Office is in the Region V headquarters.

-The United States Postal Service operates the Midland Main Post Office on the grounds of Midland International Air and Space Port.
-The other four post offices are Claydesta, Downtown Midland, Graves, and Village.

 Education

 Colleges and universities

 Midland is the home of Midland College (MC), which offers over 50 programs of study for associate degrees and certificates to more than 6,000 students who enroll each semester.
 MC offers programs in health sciences, information technology, and aviation, including a professional pilot training program.
 MC is one of only three community colleges in Texas approved to offer a bachelor's degree in applied technology.
-Steve Thomas is MC's president.
+Dr. Damon Kennedy is MC's president.

 Midland is home to the Texas Tech University Health Sciences Center Permian Basin Campus's physician assistant program, on the MC campus.
 The entry-level graduate program awards a Master of Physician Assistant Studies following 27 months of intensive academic and clinical training.

-Visiting lectures

-Twice each year, the Davidson Distinguished Lectures Series at Midland College presents free public lectures by "nationally known speakers whose academic accomplishments, civic leadership, and/or public achievements interest, enrich, and enlighten Midland students and citizens."
-The series was endowed in 1996, and has brought a diverse selection of speakers to Midland, including Ken Burns, Richard Leakey, Bill Moyers, Mark Russell, Sandra Day O'Connor, Richard Rodriguez, Shelby Foote, Anna Deavere Smith, Bill Nye, John Updike and Neil deGrasse Tyson.